mulesoft/jira-connector/README.md

 Delete Issue
 ------------

-Deletes an issue by key.
-TODO if not exists?
+Deletes an existent issue by key.
+If it does not exist, a JiraExcpetion will be thrown.